sai-charan-m-d/Udacity-RoboND/Search and Sample Return/README.md

 # Introduction
 - This project is modeled after the [NASA Sample and Return Challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html).
-- Fulfillment of this project gives first hand experience on the three essential elements of robotics, which are perception, decision making and actuation.
+- By the end of this project you will get first hand experience on the three essential elements of robotics, which are perception, decision making and actuation.
 The project is carried out in a simulator environment built with the Unity game engine.
 - For more information about this project, check
 [the starter code as provided by Udacity](https://github.com/udacity/RoboND-Rover-Project)